TTB Reporting Made Easy

-The Alcohol and Tobacco Tax and Trade Bureau claims that more than 50% of TTB reports filed by US breweries submit with errors that require correction on the brewery’s part.
-The general consensus, indicates that the cause of most errors on the Brewers Report of Operations (BRO) stem from issues around general record keeping, different interpretations of production stages, or not fully understanding where on the form to document specific production activities that occur during the brewing process (loss, testing, etc.).
+The Alcohol and Tobacco Tax and Trade Bureau claims that more than 50% of TTB reports filed by US breweries are submitted with errors that require correction on the brewery’s part.
+The general consensus indicates that the cause of most errors on the Brewers Report of Operations (BROP) stem from issues around general record-keeping, different interpretations of production stages, or not fully understanding where on the form to document specific production activities that occur during the brewing process (taproom transfers, marketing samples, loss, QC testing, etc.).

 Without a centralized database, most breweries operate having each department maintaining their own “systems of record,” such as word documents, excel spreadsheets, and even email or paper.
 It’s standalone tools like these that create the discrepancies within the brewery organization that most often result in the variations of the operational truth.
 Inconsistencies across departments introduce more questions than answers when it comes to reporting, and thus creates the need to double manually, or even triple check information to find out which of these records reflect the brewing reality.